Need help with your website content?

 What are we collaborating?

-Why not just email the files?
+Why not use email attachments?

-Why is this important?
-Can’t we just update and track changes in Word?
+Why not track changes in Word?

+Working with Word files and DropBox is not as easy to set up as Google Drive and Google Docs.
+And emailing Word files does not guarantee other’s changes will carry over to your documents.
 Imagine that more than one team leader is working on the same document/page.
 Each editor makes their own edits to a single Word file, and some overlap the others’ edits.
 All of these editors send back their individual edited document to you.
 How do we know which document to use, which edit to favor, etc?
 This can be avoided using a collaborative approach.
 With one “live” document in the cloud, edits are instant, live, and always updated; this simplifies and clarifies which document to use.
 There is only one.